MadMatcher/MadLib/README.md

 ### How to Use

 See the [MadLib technical guide](https://github.com/MadMatcher/MadLib/blob/main/docs/madlib-technical-guide.md) for an in-depth look into the format, working, and usage of MadLib functions.
 See this page for the [Python scripts of examples of EM workflows](https://github.com/MadMatcher/MadLib/blob/main/docs/workflow-examples.md) created with MadLib.
 We recommend reading the technical guide before examining the Python scripts.
+You may also want to take a quick look at [this brief note about Spark](https://github.com/MadMatcher/MadLib/blob/main/docs/spark-note.md).

 ### Further Pointers